LucaFilipozzi/keycloak-extensions/username-policy-authenticator/README.md

 ## usage

-1. copy the JAR to the deployment directory
+1. copy the JAR to the providers directory and rebuild the optimized jar
 2. add this authenticator to a _First Login_ flow and define the regex
-3. use a identity provider username mapper to define which claim / assertion should be considered the username
+3. use an identity provider username mapper to define which claim / assertion should be considered the username

 ---